JoshuaOhYQ/etc2073/docs/Chapter1.md

    The fired rule is removed from the list to avoid reprocessing.

 5. **End of rule list?**
-   - If all rules have been checked, proceed to the next step.
+   a) If all rules have been checked, proceed to the next step.
-   - If there are more rules left, continue checking them.
+   b) If there are more rules left, continue checking them.

 6. **Any rule in this cycle was activated?**
-   - If at least one rule was activated, repeat the process from the first rule.
+   a) If at least one rule was activated, repeat the process from the first rule.
-   - If no rules were activated, the algorithm ends.
+   b) If no rules were activated, the algorithm ends.